• Skip to primary navigation

 Household net worth has grown substantially over the last few years, as tracked by the Fed.

-Here are some tools that can make tracking your net worth easy and informative:
+Here are some of the best tools that can make tracking your net worth easy and informative.

 Best for investment management

-Personal Capital is without question the best net worth tracker available today.
-Apart from being free, no other tool offers more features.
+Empower is without question the best net worth tracker available today.
+Previously called Personal Capital, it's still free and no other tool offers more features.

-With Personal Capital, you link all your financial accounts (it secures your data with AES-256 encryption).
-You can also add accounts without online logins manually (e.g., art work or vehicles).
+With Empower, you link all your financial accounts (it secures your data with AES-256 encryption).
+You can also add accounts without online logins manually (e.g., artwork or vehicles).
 Once linked, it automatically pulls in all transactions and balances and tracks your net worth over time.

-Why Personal Capital is my top pick, however, goes far beyond tracking your balance sheet.
+Why Empower is my top pick, however, goes far beyond tracking your balance sheet.
 It enables you to track all of your income and expenses by category.
-It offers excellent tools to evaluate your investments, including an asset allocation inspector, fee analyzer and retirement planner.
+It offers excellent tools to evaluate your investments, including an asset allocation inspector, fee analyzer, and retirement planner.

 2. Kubera